When is Lucifer season 5 on Netflix? What’s going to happen?

-Lucifer was revived by Netflix following an enormous fan marketing campaign on social media, with its fourth season coming to an emotional finish – however that’s not the tip of the story for Tom Ellis’s character… oh not almost!
+Lucifer was revived by Netflix following an enormous fan marketing campaign on social media, with its fourth season coming to an emotional finish – however that’s not the top of the story for Tom Ellis’s character… oh not practically!

-The nice information for followers of the present is that we’re anticipating a fifth season of Lucifer quickly, however the unhealthy information (at the very least for now) is that Netflix has mentioned that it will likely be the final season of the present they are going to be producing.
+The good information for followers of the present is that we’re anticipating a fifth season of Lucifer quickly, however the unhealthy information (at the very least for now) is that Netflix has mentioned that will probably be the final season of the present they are going to be producing.

-However after being dramatically saved up to now, who is aware of how the Lucifer story would possibly finish!
+However after being dramatically saved prior to now, who is aware of how the Lucifer story would possibly finish!

-For now, right here’s all the things we all know concerning the upcoming season 5, and past…
+For now, right here’s every thing we all know concerning the upcoming season 5, and past…

 Is there going to be a season 5 of Lucifer?